cerebris/jsonapi-resources/README.md

 end
 ```

+Then a request could pass in a filter for example `http://example.com/contacts?filter[last_name]=Smith` and the system will find all people where the last name exactly matches Smith.

 ##### Default Filters

 A default filter may be defined for a resource using the `default` option on the `filter` method.
 This default is used